+Divorce can be a long and complex legal process.
 For help from a divorce lawyer in South Carolina, call Greenville Family Law today.

 Divorce Based on Fault

-There are four fault-based grounds for divorce recognized in South Carolina.
+An experienced divorce lawyer in Greenville, SC knows that there are four fault-based grounds for divorce recognized in South Carolina.
 These are adultery, physical cruelty, desertion and habitual drunkenness/drug abuse.
 Years ago all divorces had to cite one of these fault-based grounds, today they are much more uncommon.
 That’s because there is now a no-fault basis for divorce in South Carolina.

 The fifth ground for divorce in South Carolina is living separate and apart for one year without cohabitation.
 Those who cite this as the basis for their divorce are seen as filing a no-fault divorce, because no one party is blamed for the demise of the marriage.
 An experienced divorce lawyer knows that this has become increasingly the way that most divorces are handled, given the ease of a no-fault divorce and the benefit of not having to drag your former spouse through the mud.

-Does fault impact the Divorce?
+How does fault impact the Divorce?

 Though no-fault is a common approach to divorce in South Carolina and across the country, there are circumstances where fault can play an important role.
 For example, in South Carolina, fault by either party can impact both equitable distribution of property, the awarding of spousal support and maintenance, and custody issues.